ysyk2021/mindful-personal-branding-how-to-build-a-brand-that-reflects-your-core-values/src/chapter-4-1.md

-# The Importance of an Online Presence in Personal Branding

 In today's digital age, an online presence plays a crucial role in personal branding.
 It provides a platform for individuals to showcase their skills, expertise, and values to a global audience.
 In this chapter, we explore the significance of an online presence in personal branding and discuss effective strategies to build and manage it.